renpy/renpy/sphinx/source/self_voicing.rst

         e "Hang on, this is gonna be a bumpy ride!"

-        sv "And then the sun exploded..."
+        alt "And then the sun exploded..."

         # A complex and exciting cut scene.
         show event sun_exploding
         pause 10

+    There is a variable that controls descriptive text:

+    .. var:: config.descriptive_text_character = None

+        If not None, this should be a character object that is used to display the descriptive text.

 A self-voicing debug mode can be enabled by typing Shift+Alt+V. This will display the text that would be voiced on the screen for development